 A little while ago I wrote about some of the reasons I thought it was important to measure actual ADC values, rather than just claiming there 'was' or 'wasn't' restricted diffusion.
 That article used epidermoid cysts to point out why such dichotomous terminology was unhelpful and in some situations confusing.
 If you haven't read that post, then I suggest doing so now before we go on.

 Reporting astrocytoma MRI scans is another really common situation in which talking about the 'presence' or 'absence' of restricted diffusion does not makes much sense.
 It is made even worse by the fact that trying to work if there is significant diffusion restriction (whatever that may mean) is visually very difficult.

 Why is saying there 'is' or 'isn't' restricted diffusion silly?
-Well, we know that lower ADC values correlated fairly well with histological tumour grade; the higher cellularity, smaller extracellular space seen in high grade tumours leads to greater diffusion restriction.
+Well, we know that lower ADC values correlated fairly well with histological tumor grade; the higher cellularity, smaller extracellular space seen in high grade tumors leads to greater diffusion restriction.
 In diffuse astrocytomas, the following values have been reported 1: